Lamont Young (architect): Naples urban planning

 In 1872, Young proposed the first of Naples' underground Naples Metropolitan lines.
-Though not realized, his vision is today recalled in a mosaic at the Naples Metro Toledo Station, one of the system's Statione dell'Arte, or Art Stations.
+Though not realized, his vision is today recalled in a mosaic at the Naples Metro Toledo Station, one of the system's Stazione dell'Arte, or Art Stations.

 Young subsequently presented a detailed overall plan to the Naples City Council.
 Called the Naples Rione Venezia or Venice District, the vision ultimately included an extensive metro network running under Posillipo, with 12 stations overall including 2 in the Vomero neighborhood as well as canals, gardens, and low-density residential buildings between Santa Lucia and the Phlegrean area; through to Fuorigrotta and terminating in Bagnoli — the latter of which Young had envisioned as an ideal European tourist and seaside resort destination.
 Met with resistance, Young twice updated the plan, highlighting its safety and constructability.

 Although Young's plan was initially approved, it was eventually lost to a competitor plan, known as the risanamento (lit. "making healthy again"), a more drastic version of urban surgery than even Young had planned and the one that was, over a 30-year period, responsible for the rebuilding of Naples before World War I.